GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/wellboreProblems/casedThermoElasticWellbore/Example.rst

   :start-after: <!-- SPHINX_HeatCapacityProperties -->
   :end-before: <!-- SPHINX_HeatCapacityPropertiesEnd -->

-A negligible permeability is defined for all the three layers to simulate a thermoelastic problem without fluid flow.
+A negligible permeability is defined for the three layers to simulate a thermoelastic problem without fluid flow.

 .. literalinclude:: ../../../../../../../inputFiles/wellbore/CasedThermoElasticWellbore_base.xml
   :language: xml
   :start-after: <!-- SPHINX_PermeabilityProperties -->
   :end-before: <!-- SPHINX_PermeabilityPropertiesEnd -->

-Also, a neglibile volumetric heat capacity is defined for fluid to completely remove the thermal convection effect such that only thermal transfer via the diffusion phenomenon is considered.
+Also, a negligible volumetric heat capacity is defined for fluid to completely ignore the thermal convection effect such that only thermal transfer via the diffusion phenomenon is considered.

 .. literalinclude:: ../../../../../../../inputFiles/wellbore/CasedThermoElasticWellbore_base.xml
   :language: xml
   :start-after: <!-- SPHINX_FluidProperties -->
   :end-before: <!-- SPHINX_FluidPropertiesEnd -->

-Other fluid properties such as viscosity, thermal expansion coefficient, etc. are not used because fluid flow is not simulated and pore pressure is zero everywhere.
+Other fluid properties such as viscosity, thermal expansion coefficient, etc. are not relevant to this example because fluid flow is ignored and pore pressure is zero everywhere.

 -----------------------------------------------------------
 Boundary conditions